 Add Organic Matter

-The above picture is Larry's compost bins.
+The above picture is Larry's compost bins and his finished compost.
 He makes about 3 cubic yards of compost annually.
 The picture below is manure tea (more on this later).

 You need to add compost or well rotted cow, horse or alpaca manure to your soil.
 All right so you have a problem with cow manure.
 Get over it!
 This is great for the garden.
 Too often we gardeners go for the quick fix and add chemical fertilizers to our soil.
 Sure it will boost production over the short term but it will do nothing to build up your soil.
 Start off by adding about a two to three inch layer of well rotted manure over the area to be planted (this is about 1 1/2 cubic yards for a 20 ft X 20 ft garden plot) .
 Work it into the soil in the late fall or early spring.
 Larry likes to use alpaca manure (available from "Pikes Peak Alpacas" at 719-481-4946 for $20 a pick up truck load ...bring your own truck).

-The manure tea (shown above) is made by filling a bucket or garbage pail 1/3 full of cow or horse manure and the rest with water.
+Manure tea is made by filling a bucket or garbage pail 1/3 full of cow or horse manure and the rest with water.
 Let it sit and ferment for about two weeks or more and skim off the water, dilute with an equal amount of tap water and water your garden plants.
 Use this tea after your plants are up and growing.
 Pour about a cup of this manure tea around your plants every two weeks.

 What else can a gardener add to soil to make it "just right"?
 We have started using organic cotton burr mulch to break up the heavy soils or add structure to sandy soils.
 In a 4 ft by 8 ft bed we use 6 cubic feet and mix it into the top 8 inches of soil.
 We also use blood and bone meal.
 Add about 1 cup of each for every 10 square feet of planting.
 Mix it into the soil.